-We recognise that to take part fully in all opportunities offered can be costly to families.
-For this reason the Friends of Duns Primary kindly donate to a fund which is available to any family who requires financial assistance with trips or equipment.
+- We recognise that to take part fully in all opportunities offered can be costly to families.
+For this reason the any family who requires financial assistance with trips or equipment will be supported.
 Requests can be made to the Headteacher and will be managed discreetly.